 Figuring out what you can afford beforehand will help you pick the right system that matches your needs without breaking the bank.
-Remember, a proper system has more than just cameras.
-You’ll need alarms, camera footage storage, and wire protectors, too.
+Remember: A proper system has more than just cameras.
+You’ll need alarms, camera footage storage and wire protectors, too.

-2. Wiring of Your Surveillance System
+2. Surveillance System Wiring

-Once you know the type of equipment you need, you can plan out how you’re going to wire it.
+Once you know the type of equipment you need, you can plan how you’re going to wire it.

 3. Observation Points